 SUICIDE: Death because of a purposeful action to end one's own life.
 ACCIDENT: Death, other than natural, where there is no evidence of intent.
 HOMICIDE: Death resulting from injuries inflicted by another person.
 UNDETERMINED: Manner assigned when after a thorough investigation there is insufficient evidence, or conflicting/ equivocal information (especially about intent), to assign a specific manner.
-2018 STATISTICS There were 2,286 deaths reported to the Charleston County Coroner's Office in 2018.
-Regarding those deaths, 1,886 were classified as "Natural" deaths, 264 were classified as "Accident"; 73 were classified as "Suicide"; 50 were classified as "Homicide"; and 13 were classified with an "Undetermined" manner.
-In addition to these deaths, the Coroner's Office had involvement to various degrees with 2,698 requests for services which included: 16 cases of recovered bones (3 human and 13 non-human); 2,607 requests for a cremation permit which requires deputy review; 40 requests to make a death notification to next-of-kin by other jurisdictions; 34 cases were preliminarily investigated via telephone inquiries which subsequently were turned over to other jurisdictions due to their having jurisdiction in the case.
-There was one (non-death) agency assist case with law enforcement.
-The Coroner's Office was not involved in any exhumations in 2018.
-The grand total of all requests for services plus death investigations was 4,984.
+2019 STATISTICS There were 2,296 deaths reported to the Charleston County Coroner's Office in 2019.
+Regarding those deaths, 1,874 were classified as "Natural" deaths, 282 were classified as "Accident"; 68 were classified as "Suicide"; 57 were classified as "Homicide"; and 15 were classified with an "Undetermined" manner.
+In addition to these deaths, the Coroner's Office had involvement to various degrees with 2,989 requests for services which included: 13 cases of recovered bones (3-human and 9 non-human, 1-unidentified bone); 1,596 additional requests for a cremation permit which requires deputy review; 39 requests to make a death notification to next-of-kin by other jurisdictions; 70 cases were preliminarily investigated via telephone inquiries which subsequently were turned over to other jurisdictions due to their having jurisdiction in the case.
+There were three agency or citizen assists which did not involve a death investigation but unique assets of the Coroner's Office were utilized to resolve unusual circumstances.
+Additionally, there were 1,268 requests for cremation permits for disposition where jurisdiction was accepted.
+The Coroner's Office was not involved in any exhumations in 2019.
+The grand total of all requests for services plus death investigations was 5,285.
 Other statistics include:

+Grand total of cremation permits: 2,864

+Cremation permits issued with Coroner Cases: 1,268

+Stand-alone Cremation Permits 1,596

-Full autopsy: 416 cases
+Full autopsy: 485 cases

-In-House Autopsies began November 2018: 23
+Contracted to MUSC: 271

-Contracted Autopsies at MUSC: 393
+Autopsies conducted at the Coroner's Office: 214

-Number of external exams ordered: 26
+Number of external exams ordered: 8

-Number of partial/limited autopsies ordered: 1
+Number of partial/limited autopsies ordered: 0

-Number of hospital autopsies under coroner jurisdiction: 0 known
+Number of hospital autopsies under coroner jurisdiction: 0

-Deceased transports to morgue: 427 Deceases transported for storage only: 97
+Deceased transports to morgue: 562

+Deceased transported for storage only: 77

-Toxicology tests ordered: 441 Unidentified decedents: 0
+Toxicology tests ordered: 469 Unidentified decedents: 1

-Exhumations: 0 Unclaimed: 12
+Exhumations: 0 Unclaimed: 11

 Donor referrals, organ donation and tissue donation statistics from Sharing Hope SC:

-Release for organ donation: 63
+Release for organ donation: 103

-Release for tissue: 63 Organ donors: 17 Tissue donors: 9
+Release for tissue: 103 Organ donors: 15 Tissue donors: 22

-2018 "HOMICIDE" STATISTICS
+2019 "HOMICIDE" STATISTICS